chelokot/AidBot/README.md

 # AidBot

+A chatbot for finding volunteer help using semantic text search

 ## TODO
 - [ ] 1.
 Create simple bot
 - [ ] 2.
 Create Database - Postgres and connect it to Python bot